 - The end of any statement is marked by a semicolon (;).

 - A semicolon is also used to separate multiple statements that appear on a single line.

 - SAS statements are not case sensitive and extra spacing before statements are automatically removed.

 - Comments can be included in the SAS program for statements in two different ways as:

 - A line beginning with an asterisk (*) and ending with a semicolon (;).

 - A line beginning with a forwarding slash and an asterisk (/*) and ending with an asterisk and a forward slash (*/).

-Q #4) What are the data types that SAS contain?
+Q #4) What are the data types that SAS contains?

-Q #5) What are PDV and it functions?
+Q #5) What are PDV and their functions?